 Markets for particular types of securities may experience liquidity issues.
 That is, a lack of buyers at a particular time could negatively impact the value of a security during such period, even though over time the payment obligations under the security may be met.
 This is sometimes referred to as liquidity risk.
 If the HIT is forced to sell an illiquid asset to meet redemption or other cash needs, the HIT may be forced to sell at a loss.
-In addition, rising interest rates could result in periods of increased market volatility and increases in redemptions.
+In addition, liquidity risks may be heightened in periods of increased market volatility and redemptions, although these risks may be lower with regard to portfolio holdings with higher credit quality.